-- the parent company holds the majority of voting rights in the subsidiary; - the parent company has unlimited tax liability in Germany; and - a profit transfer agreement has been concluded and executed for at least five years prior.
+- the parent company holds the majority of voting rights in the subsidiary; - the parent company has unlimited tax liability in Germany; and - a profit and loss transfer agreement (PLTA) has been concluded and executed for at least five years prior.

-However, it should be noted that the parent company is also liable for the losses of its subsidiaries.
+However, it should be noted that under the PLAT, the parent company is also liable for the losses of its subsidiaries.